-For others, increased sensitivity to breads and other foods caused them to search for options that don't contain gluten, a known trigger for some people who suffer from different digestive disorders.
+Gluten intolerance is an issue that some people face.
+There are different levels of gluten sensitivity, including severe issues related to diseases such as celiac.
+For others, increased sensitivity to breads and other foods may cause them to search for options that don't contain gluten, a known trigger for some people who suffer from different digestive disorders.

 But going gluten-free can be challenging.
 So many recipes use flour or depend on bread products.
 The alternatives can be hard to find.

-- Olive Oil/ Other Oil, To grease the pan and keep the crust from sticking
+- olive oil or another oil, to grease the pan and keep the crust from sticking

-- Preheat oven to 425 degrees.
-Measure out two cups rice flour or substitute any other gluten-free flour or gluten-free flour blend.
+- Preheat oven to 425°F. Measure out two cups rice flour or substitute any other gluten-free flour or gluten-free flour blend.
 Place in a medium sized mixing bowl.

-- Add 1 tsp. of salt to flour.
+- Add 1 teaspoon of salt to flour.

-- Add 1 tbs. of sugar to mixture.
+- Add 1 tablespoon of sugar to mixture.

-- Add 1 tbs. of active yeast to mixture.
+- Add 1 tablespoon of active yeast to mixture.